umijs/umi/docs/plugins/api.md

 Note:

--Except @umijs/preset-build-in, it is generally not recommended to register additional methods, because there is no ts prompt, just use ʻapi.register()` directly
+- Except @umijs/preset-build-in, it is generally not recommended to register additional methods, because there is no ts prompt, just use ʻapi.register()` directly
--ʻExitsError` defaults to true, and an error is reported if the method exists
+- ʻExitsError` defaults to true, and an error is reported if the method exists

 ### registerPresets(presets: string[])